-Business advisers perspective on innovation
+Business adviser's perspective on innovation

-Business advisor Ian McGinn has 30 years experience in helping people nurture and develop business ideas.
+Business adviser Ian McGinn has 30 years experience in helping people nurture and develop business ideas.
 Whether going online or introducing a new product or service, Ian writes that businesses need to understand both the risks and rewards of innovation.

 It's because they're close to the action - morning, noon and night - and survive day-to-day by solving problems.
 They may not call it innovation, but they know when business is going well and when they need to improve a product or service.

 Innovation is ongoing

 Whatever it's labelled as, innovation is an intrinsic part of small business.
 It's not a quick fix or something you can do in a month - it has to be ongoing practice.

 It's about creating, developing and improving a business as a saleable asset to make money, put food on the table and pay the bills on time.

 When looking to innovate, it's essential that business owners understand the direction their business is heading in.
 Innovation that is misguided, not based on research, or for the sake of innovation itself, may not be in the interests of the business at all.